Welcome to WYG's Grief-Journaling Intensive

 The fact that you made it this far means that you've already figured out how to start the course.
 Now that you have begun the course, you have entered the e-course classroom.
 The lessons we will cover are listed on the menu on the left-hand side of the screen.
 The navigating bar at the top of your screen is the key to marking lessons as complete and moving back and forwards from unit to unit.

-This course will walk you through 30 days of grief journaling.
-We use the word "days" because, ideally, participants will tackle one prompt a day.
-Some days (approximately every other) have a longer lesson, along with the daily prompt.
-There are 15 lessons in this course, typically they should take you no longer than 20-30 minutes to read.
+This course will walk you through thirty days of grief-journaling.
+We use the word "days" because, ideally, participants will tackle a prompt per day.
+Some days (approximately every other) have a longer lesson in addition to the daily prompt.
+There are 15 lessons in this course.
+Each lesson should take you no longer than 20-30 minutes to read.

-As you know, this course is self-guided, which means it is up to you to "guide" yourself through.
+This course is self-guided, which means it is up to you to "guide" yourself through.
 You decide when to log on, you choose when to read lessons, and you decide when to complete activities.
-However, you are ultimately free to move from lesson to lesson at your discretion.
+You are ultimately free to move from lesson to lesson at your discretion.
 For anyone worried about staying on track, we will provide a few tips for success in the next lesson.

 The instructors for this course are Litsa Williams MA, LCSW-C, and Eleanor Haley, MS. We are the founders of the grief support website What's Your Grief.
 We are Baltimore-based mental health professionals with 20+ years of experience in grief and bereavement.
 More importantly, though, we both experienced devastating losses and have dealt with life after that loss.
 If you ever need to get ahold of us, you can email us at [email protected]

-Again, the course is self-paced, so learning is more independent than in traditional classroom environments.
+Because this course is self-paced, learning is more independent than in traditional classroom environments.
 That said, there will be other participants navigating through this course at all times.
 We encourage you to share your questions and comments related to lessons in the discussion area at the bottom of each page.
-Your questions, reactions, and insights may provide comfort, support, or guidance to the next participant who comes along.
+Your questions, reactions, and insights may provide comfort, support, or guidance to the next participant who comes along!

-When you see this icon you'll know it's time to get out your journal and complete a prompt.
-There are a few ways you can complete your journaling for this class.
+When you see this icon, you'll know it's time to get out your journal and complete a prompt.
 We encourage you to keep your journal wherever you feel most comfortable.
 There are many options, but here are some suggestions:

-1. You can keep your journal in Word (or whatever word processing software you use).
-You can keep one running document or create a journaling folder where you save a new document each day – really, whatever works for you.
+1. You can keep your journal in Word, Google Docs, or whatever word processing software you use.
+You can choose to keep either one running document or a journaling folder where you save a new document each day.

 3. You can use a journaling website.
 Many websites allow you to create an account so you can have a private, online journal.
-If you share a computer with other family members, or if you don't want to worry about backing up all your entries, this is a great option.
+If you share a computer with other family members or if you don't want to worry about backing up all your entries, this is a great option.
 Again, we'll leave it up to you to research the options that suit your needs.
 You can start with this article here.

 4. Write a blog.
 If privacy isn't a concern for you, you can always use a free blog platform like wordpress.com, blogger.com, or tumblr.com.
 This is a good method if you want to share your writing with others.
 You can always choose to take your writing offline on days when your journaling gets too personal.

 We feel you!
-Some people love a good ole pen and paper.
+Some people love a good ol' pen and paper.
 If this is you, stock up on your favorite pens and choose a good journal.
-Just because this is an e-course, doesn't mean your journal has to be an e-journal.
+Just because this is an e-course doesn't mean your journal has to be an e-journal.